Found us from search engine?

 One of the biggest mistakes people make is thinking negative feedback harms their business.
 Little did they know, it is the response to negative feedback that can harm a business.

-If a customer decides to leave a review on Yelp, Google+, Angie’s list, or some other online review site, they are offering you a valuable piece of data.
-If you can respond to that data, whether that be with a reply, a thank you, an apology or a change in your business, you will build your reputation.
+If a customer decides to leave a review on Yelp, Facebook, TrustPilot, or some other online review site, they are offering you a valuable piece of data for improvement.

 So if you are a consumer with a profile and influence, you can potentially be a valuable asset to companies who want to improve or establish their online reputation.

 The rewards for leaving reviews don’t have to be as direct as money.
 They can be entries into a competition, vouchers for money off a next purchase, and other more creative incentives.

 When it comes to understanding customer better, sentiment analysis is an emerging viable tool for any business.
 Thanks to the advancement of Natural Language Processing (NLP), sentiment analysis does not only work on customer feedbacks.

 Sentiment analysis can tell you a lot about your copy and content too.